A career in the Banking sector

 The cons of a banking career include:

-• Stressful environment, with a lot of pressure to perform
+• A stressful environment, with a lot of pressure to perform

 • Long hours, with many bankers having to work late nights and weekends